Low Sugar Blueberry Jam - Blueberry Pizzazz Jam

 - 1 lime zested and juiced

-- 1/4 teaspoon salt
+- ¼ teaspoon salt

-- 1/4 teaspoon red pepper flakes
+- ¼ teaspoon red pepper flakes

-- 4 1/2 cups sugar
+- 4 ½ cups sugar

 - 1 tablespoon butter *optional

-- Measure 4 1/2 cups sugar into a large bowl.
-Remove 1/4 cup sugar and in a separate bowl, mix it with the powered Sure Jell.
+- Measure 4 ½ cups sugar into a large bowl.
+Remove ¼ cup sugar and in a separate bowl, mix it with the powered Sure Jell.
 Set aside both mixtures; the sugar and Sure Jell/sugar combination.

-- Put 5 cups blueberries and 1/2 cup water into a heavy bottom pan.
+- Put 5 cups blueberries and ½ cup water into a heavy bottom pan.
 Using an immersion blender, blend the blueberries until they are completely chopped up (if you do not have an immersion blender, use a regular blender).
 Add the lemon and lime zest & juice, salt and red pepper flakes.
 Add the Sure-Jell/sugar mixture and butter (if using) and stir thoroughly.

 - Boil hard for exactly one minute and remove from heat.
 Ladel into clean, sterilized jars.